-Dr. Jones-Dear Sir, in answer to your inquiry respecting my opinion of your Patent Cotton Gin, I have to state, that I have been engaged in put ting up the Carver Gins for planters on Red River, and that I have seen your Gin in operation, and have examined the quality of the cotton produced by it; I consider it equal if not superior to the Carver Gins: in addition to which, I think your feeders a decided improvement, and by the aid of which, the quality of the cotton cleansed appears much improved, over that produced by the common Gins.
+Dr. Jones-Dear Sir, in answer to your inquiry

+respecting my opinion of your Patent Cotton Gin.
+I have to state, that I have been engaged in put I have to state, that I have been engaged in put ting up the Carver Gins for planters on Red River, and that I have seen your Gin in operation, and have examined the quality of the cotton produced by it; I consider it equal if not superior to the Car-ver Gins: in addition to which, I think your feed-ers a decided improvement, and by the aid of which, the quality of the cotton cleansed appears much improved over that produced by the commuch improved, over that produced by the common Gins.
 Yours &c.
 S. BENNETT.